electricimp/ConnectionManager/README.md

 ## onNextConnect(callback)

 The *onNextConnect* method queues a task (the callback) to run the next time the device connects.
-If the imp is already connected, the callback will be invoked immediatly.
+If the imp is already connected, the callback will be invoked immediately.

 *The callback method takes zero parameters.*